 And check out her free workbook for a little taste of what it’s all about.

 Yesterday’s self-care activity involved carving out some time to knit while I listened to the Firestarter Sessions.
 I’ve learned that when I listen while I’m also working with my hands, I absorb messages differently.
 I hear more of the emotions behind the stories rather than simply the meaning behind the words.

 LaPorte’s inspiring words poured over me as I moved the yarn across my needles, mentally preparing myself for the new year.

 How do I want to feel?
 Hmm.

-My focus this year has been on self-care: my health, my well-being, my ability to live up to my fullest potential.
-I wholeheartedly believe that if we truly want to live our purpose, we must be whole.
-And good health is our greatest asset when it comes to being capable of achieving our goals.
+Obviously, my focus this year has been on self-care: my health and my ability to live up to my fullest potential.
+I wholeheartedly believe that if we truly want to live our purpose, we must be whole, and good health is our greatest asset when it comes to achieving our goals.

 “What we cannot measure, we cannot improve,” you say?

 But according to LaPorte, the pursuit of our goals can also bring us joy – if we are clear on what we truly desire, that is.

 Because, isn’t that what we’re really after: a feeling?
 Confidence.
 Love.
 Joy.
 Connection.
 Power.
 Peace.
 Health.
 Contribution.
 And the great thing about feelings is that we get to define them any way we want to.